-Every New England state has a Town of Warren, but the reason for thos place names is more complicated than you might think.
+Unless it’s Warren.
+New England has six towns called Warren, one in each state, but the reason for those place names is more complicated than you might think.

 English Place Names

-Many, many place names in New England came from places in England.
-Massachusetts has the most, with at least 104 English names for cities, towns and counties, starting with Amesbury and ending with Yarmouth.
+Massachusetts has at least 104 English names for cities, towns and counties, starting with Amesbury and ending with Yarmouth.
 (Click here for a complete list of U.S. places named after places in England.)

 New Hampshire was named after Hampshire, England, by John Mason, the colony’s first proprietor (though he never set foot in New England).
 New Hampshire has 47 cities, towns and counties named after English places.